Kanikamittal99/Churn-Analysis-using-Customer-Segmentation/README.md

 **Dataset**: Ecommerce Customer Churn Analysis and Prediction [[source]](https://www.kaggle.com/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction)

+## Goals
+**Reduce Customer Churn:** by identifing and targeting high-risk customers to improve retention and increase customer lifetime value, leading to enhanced revenue stability.

+**Optimize Marketing Spend:** Use segmentation insights to allocate marketing resources more effectively, boosting ROI and driving higher engagement and conversions.

 ## Libraries Used
 - **Pandas**: Data manipulation and analysis.
 - **NumPy**: Numerical operations and data manipulation.